Dr Jane Draycott

 - Lecturer (Classics)

 I have also recently become interested in the depiction of the ancient world in computer games, and in conjunction with Dr Timothy Peacock in the History Subject Area at the University of Glasgow, was awarded a University of Glasgow ArtsLab Cross-College Research Themes Scheme Grant to fund the 'History and Archaeology in Games and Gaming' symposium, held in May 2018.
 We are now working on setting up an international research network to bring together academics interested in the depiction of history and archaeology in computer games with members of the games industry.
+I am currently editing the collection Women in Historical and Archaeological Video Games for De Gruyter, and co-editing the collection Women in Classical Video Games for Bloomsbury.

 My previous research project, begun while I was the 2011-12 Rome Fellow at the British School at Rome and completed while I was LKAS Research Fellow in Classics at the University of Glasgow in the period 2016-2018, focused on domestic medical practice in ancient Rome, and resulted in the monograph Roman Domestic Medical Practice in Central Italy from the Middle Republic to the Early Empire (published by Routledge in 2019).
 During this time I was part of a joint research project focusing on skincare in antiquity with academics from the University of Oxford and Keele University, and curators and archivists from the Royal Pharmaceutical Society's Museum and Library and the Boots Archive, that was funded by the Arts and Humanities Research Council as part of its Science in Culture: the Lived Environment theme.